 Description

-There was little brickmakinq in West Somerset until the latter part of the C19 and this is the only example of an updraught brick kiln known to survive in the county.
+The kiln is believed to have been operational from the 1830s until the 1870s, when large-scale brick production in Bridgwater made small brickyards unviable.
+There was minimal brickmaking in West Somerset until the latter part of the 19th century, and this is the only known surviving example of an updraught brick kiln in the county.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.